nbari/proxmox/debian/README.md

-Create iso for automated installation.
+Create Debian iso for automated installation.

 Extract the iso to a directory.